PubSubNet/pubsubnet-spec/DESCRIPTION.md

 - **Privacy**: automatic anonymity, digital signing, and no centralised store of personally identifying data
 - **Decentralisation**: offline caching by design means offline browsing, and anyone can start a Hub for any purpose
 - **Usability**: advanced features and available source code shouldn't prevent the average user from getting the most out of PubSubNet
+- **Personalisation**: no more branded colour schemes, or other users' annoying colour schemes -- it's all put in the control of the observing user
 - ...?

 ## Design overview